mendix/docs/content/howto/mobile/ota-with-appcenters-codepush.md

 1. Quit the tool completely.
 1. Navigate to your app's directory and find the **nativemobile** folder (for example **C:\Users\user\Documents\Mendix\App\nativemobile**).
 1. Enable **Hidden items** in Explorer to be able to see the **.config** file if it is not visible.
 1. Open the **.config** file using Notepad and look for a key named **App Center**.
-If it is there it might contain some app names already, for example:
+If it is there it might contain some app names already like this example:

     ```
     "appcenter": {